openxc/vi-firmware/docs/config/reference.rst

 multiple CAN signals at once).
 The value of this attribute is a list of objects with these attributes:

+``name``
-``name`` - The name of the command to be recognized on the OpenXC translated interface.
+  The name of the command to be recognized on the OpenXC translated interface.

+``enabled`` (optional)
-``enabled`` - (optional, true by default) Enable or disable all processing of a command.
+  Enable or disable all processing of a command.
 By default, a command is enabled.
 If this flag is false, the command will be excluded from the generated source code.
+Defaults to ``true``.

+``handler``
-``handler`` - The name of a custom command handler function (that matches the ``CommandHandler`` function prototype from ``canutil.h``) that should be called when the named command arrives over the translated VI interface (e.g.
+  The name of a custom command handler function (that matches the ``CommandHandler`` function prototype from ``canutil.h``) that should be called when the named command arrives over the translated VI interface (e.g.
   USB or Bluetooth).

 .. code-block:: c